Reewr/promise-phantom/docs/webpage.md

 sent to it.
 A structure of such an example can be seen at [reewr-template](https://github.com/Reewr/reewr-template).

-This function will render the the template into a PDF and returns the content as a Buffer
+This function will render the template into a PDF and returns the content as a Buffer

 If templateRenderDir is omitted, the HTML file will be saved in a temporary